shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 ### Using:
 Push in the Normal Taranis Screen Long The Page Button to see the LuaPilot Telemetry screens.

-If you want to Reset LuaPilot because you have a new HomePosition or Reset you Battery Consumm or what else Push long Menu in LuaPilot.
+If you want to Reset LuaPilot because you have a new HomePosition or reset you Battery Consumm or what else Push long (Menu) in the LuaPilot Screen.

 ##useful links
 1. http://copter.ardupilot.com/wiki/common-optional-hardware/common-telemetry-landingpage/common-frsky-telemetry/ (How to connect your Converter)